nostitos/ChainViz/AUTO_DEPLOY_SETUP.md

 # Automatic Deployment Setup

-This guide explains how to set up automatic deployment from GitHub to your server at **192.168.2.118**.
+This guide explains how to set up automatic deployment from GitHub to your **AWS EC2 server** (utxo.link).

 ## 🎯 Overview